collapsed-stacks/startups/questions/8731/where-to-find-lawyer-specialized-in-online-disclaimers.md

 - tagged: `copyright`, `lawyer`
 - score: 0

-<p>I have a need for a disclaimer that is quite tricky and doesn't fit in the normal templates.
-Since the site aims to engage people internationally I don't want a lawyer specialized in USA r Germany for example.</p>
+I have a need for a disclaimer that is quite tricky and doesn't fit in the normal templates.
+Since the site aims to engage people internationally I don't want a lawyer specialized in USA r Germany for example.

 ## No Answers